 The Eskind Biomedical Library (EBL) is a modern 78,000 net square feet facility, dedicated in April 1994.
-The construction of this award-winning library building was made possible by a gift from Vanderbilt Alumnus

-Irwin Eskind and his wife, Annette.
-With a staff of 45, the library collects and provides access to materials to support the teaching, research, and service missions of Vanderbilt University Medical Center.
-Library holdings include over 200,000 print volumes, of which about 80,000 are monographs and about 120,000 are serials.
-The library receives over 2,000 print serial titles and has a small collection of non-print material.
+The construction of this award-winning library building was made possible by a gift from Vanderbilt Alumnus Irwin Eskind and his wife, Annette.
+With a staff of 46, the library collects and provides access to materials to support the teaching, research, and service missions of Vanderbilt University Medical Center.
+Library holdings include over 210,000 print volumes, of which about 81,000 are monographs and about 129,000 are serials.
+The library receives over 1,700 print serial titles and has a small collection of non-print material.
+Most materials are shelved in open stacks and are available to users through Acorn, the library's integrated, automated catalog.
+Acorn is web-based and accessible via the campus network and from workstations in the library.
 A unique collection of rare books, photographs and historical items can be found in the Historical Collections Room.
 The EBL Medical Center Archives, located in the lower level of the EBL, is a repository for manuscripts and institutional records reflecting the history of the Medical Center and the history of medicine.

-In addition to print materials, EBL provides access to over 2,100 fulltext electronic journal titles, a number that is growing rapidly.
-It also makes available many online texts such as Harrison's Online, Nelson Textbook of Pediatrics, and LWW Oncology, and multimedia programs such as A.D.A.M.TM.
+In addition to print materials, EBL provides access to over 2,600 fulltext electronic journal titles, a number that is growing rapidly.
+It also makes available almost 100 online texts such as Harrison's Online and Nelson Textbook of Pediatrics, and multimedia programs such as A.D.A.M.TM.
 The library subscribes to a wide variety of information sources from commercial providers.
-MDConsultTM, STAT!-RefTM, and Current Protocols Online are collections of full-text electronic resources.
-CRL Online (Clinical Reference LibraryTM)is a comprehensive clinical drug information database.
+MDConsultTM, STAT!-Ref.TM, and Current Protocols Online are collections of full-text electronic resources.
+CRL Online (Clinical Reference LibraryTM) is a comprehensive clinical drug information database.
 UpToDateTM is a database of clinical topic reviews based on clinical evidence.
+EBM Solutions, a clinical consulting tool, provides evidence-based comprehensive practice guidelines along with corresponding sections written at the consumer level.
 OvidTM Technologies provides access to several databases, including CINAHLTM (nursing and allied health), OvidTM Evidence-Based Medicine Reviews, EMBASE Drugs & PharmacologyTM, and HaPITM.
 The library also provides Web access to the Science Citation Index ExpandedTM, Journal Citation ReportsTM, ScienceDirectTM, and Current Contents Connect®.
 Further, EBL's connection to the World Wide Web provides global access to a wide range of internet-based information resources which have been fully integrated into the Digital Library portal to provide rapid and easy access.
 Access to MEDLINE and other NLM databases is provided through PubMed and the NLM Gateway.
 Also available is the National Center for Biotechnology Information's wide range of molecular biology and genomics resources, including GenBankTM, LocusLinkTM, OMIMTM and a tool for viewing the human genome.
 In addition, the network brings into the library a number of Medical Center information systems.